 - Distance will impact the ability of your flash to deliver enough light.
 Again, better quality lighting will significantly outperform speedlights.

-A word of warning about high speed sync
+A word of warning about HSS photography

-Once you start using HSS and discover the freedom it gives to be able to capture your subject outside at any time of day without blowing out the background and with wide apertures, you’ll be hooked!
+Once you start using HSS and discover the freedom it gives to be able to capture your subject outside at any time of day without blowing out the background with wide apertures, you’ll be hooked!

 Leave a comment